 Instead, I create a hypothesis and test it using a 90/10 approach.
 What I mean by that, is that I take an idea 10% of the way and then test it.
 If it doesn’t make sense, I quickly abandon it.
 I repeat this process until one seems to have promise, then spend time on it.

 After testing my hypothesis, I come to a conclusion.
 I make sure to take a stand, to get behind that conclusion in no uncertain terms.
 I might be wrong, and in fact I probably will be early in an engagement, but I take a stand – because that allows you to prove it right or wrong.
-Most people think that including caveats and what I call “weasel words,” ambiguous doublespeak that appears safe and covers the broadest set of outcomes possible.
-(In)famous weasel words are arguably, conceivably, and help.
+Most people try to be safe and include caveats and what I call “weasel words,” ambiguous doublespeak covers the broadest set of outcomes possible.
+(In)famous weasel words are words like arguably, conceivably, and help.
 A more benign set of ambiguous words can be sometimes, potentially, in some cases, and… you get the picture.
 These phrases are needed at the end of a formal report or legal document, but they have no place in early conclusions.
-The clearer the conclusion, the easier you can test it, learn from it, and move on.
+The clearer the conclusion, the easier you can test, accept or refute, learn from it, and then move on.

 I believe in a principle called creative confidence, which expounds upon the importance of one taking a stand and being confident in one’s narrative.
 In the words of innovator Ben Grossman-Kahn, it is “having the freedom and courage to fail or take creative risks and the knowledge that all of the ideas you create have value.”